Cave-8/Enigma-machine/README.md

 # Configuration
 The machine is completely configurable from texts/config.<br>
 Rotors are listed from 1 (leftmost) to 3 (rightmost) and for each rotor you'll have to define r_side bindings with german/english alphabet (input a string, the first character will replace A, the second B ecc...).<br>
-After rotors you'll have to define plugboard and reflector bindings with the same logic.<br>
+After rotors you'll have to define plugboard and reflector bindings with couples separated by a space (AB CD... to map A with B, C with D, ecc...).<br>
 Config file starts with START_CONFIG and ends with END_CONFIG.<br>
 An example of accepted syntax is the following:<br>